 Agile methodologies incorporate tests into the production process.
 Software engineers are taught to create tests both before and concurrently with coding.
 Each component of a program is encased within a series of unit tests to check that it continues to function as intended.
 This facilitates the identification and isolation of issues as the product changes over time.
 Considering that software product development may be reactive and that a variety of variables might affect efficiency and susceptibility, this is an essential testing skill.

-When part of the development team, engineers conduct tests as minor developments of features.
-Good cooperation and quicker feedback loops enable issues to address faster, hence reducing the accumulation of more issues.
+When part of the development team, engineers are positioned to conduct tests as minor developments of features are finished.
+Good cooperation and quicker feedback loops enable issues to be addressed faster, hence reducing the accumulation of more issues.
 This makes it easier for developers to resolve issues, as their work is much more front of mind.

 Agile businesses frequently provide testers with more instruction and exposure to improved tools, enabling them to create and perform automated tests across the user interface and software interfaces.